bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 23°
-- Windy and Mostly Cloudy
+- Windy and Overcast
 - 79% humidity
-- 22 mph wind
+- 21 mph wind
-- 87% cloud cover
+- 88% cloud cover
-- 42 AQI 🟩
+- 41 AQI 🟩
 - 0.32 inches of rain and 0.55 inches of snow in the past 24 hours
 - 0.58 inches of snow and 0.03 inches of rain expected in the next 48 hours